brndnmtthws/brndn-io/content/about/index.md

 This page contains a non-exhaustive list of some things I've done or worked on.

-These days I'm mostly interested in building new companies.
-Specifically, I'm looking for ways to match talent with opportunity.
-Talent is everywhere, but opportunity remains scarce for most.
+These days I'm mostly interested in working with early stage startups.
+In particural, I like businesses that create real value, aren't fraudulent/scammy, generate cash flow, and aren't necessarily dependent on cheap debt.

 ## As a Professional